 Kells Irish Restaurant and Pub: A Brief History

-In the early 1900s, Seattle became overwhelmed with the number of dead and dying from mining accidents, tuberculosis, black Diptheria, cholera, and murder.
+In the early 1900s, Seattle became overwhelmed with the number of dead and dying from mining accidents, tuberculosis, black diphtheria, cholera, and murder.

 One cabinet maker, E.R.
 Butterworth, received so many orders for building caskets that in 1903, he decided to change careers and get into the more lucrative funeral business.
 He soon created a necrological empire.

-Unfortunately, Butterworth earned most of his wealth by profiteering off the dead and their families in unethical ways.
+Unfortunately, Butterworth earned most of his wealth by profiting off the dead and their families in unethical ways.
 The increase in deaths from disease forced Seattle to take unprecedented steps to remove the deceased from their homes and help prevent the spread of disease.
-As an incentive, Seattle paid each individual $50 for every body they brought to the morgue.
+As an incentive, Seattle paid each individual $50 for everybody they brought to the morgue.

 Having the only mortuary in town, E. R. Butterworth was the sole recipient of Seattle’s dead.
 Not only this, but he also collected half the bounty paid to the body carriers because there was no other place for the dead to go.
 Without Butterworth’s establishment to process the bodies, that $50 bounty was worthless.
 And since $25 was half a year’s salary for most, it also became an incentive for murder.